anthonysull/anthonysull.github.io/_posts/2017-02-08-Billboard.md

 ![Track Rankings per Week](../images/Billboard100/genrescore.png)

-Rock’n’roll songs demonstrate a median song score of over 1600.
+<a href="https://youtu.be/M3T_xeoGES8?t=26">Rock'n'roll</a> songs demonstrate a median song score of over 1600.
 That is almost 1200 points better than the median song score for all tracks.

 ### Evaluations